eilvelia/tdl/README.md

 ```

 By default, the types are generated into a `tdlib-types.d.ts` file that you can
 git-commit.
-The declaration file should be inside your project to work.
-When you
+The declaration file should be inside your TypeScript project to
-update the version of TDLib, don't forget to also update the types: it's
+work.
+When you update the version of TDLib, don't forget to also update the
-important to keep the types in sync with the interface TDLib actually uses.
+types: it's important to keep the types in sync with the interface TDLib
+actually uses.

 See `npx tdl-install-types --help` for additional information.